jessicafarias/AppleProject/README.md

     This project goal is to understand and apply gradients and backgrounds.

-    Requirements:
+# Requirements:

-    -Positioning using Flexbox OR Grid
+    Positioning using Flexbox OR Grid
-    -Floats and positioning
+    Floats and positioning
-    -The CSS background should cover the whole page irrespective of the screen size.
+    The CSS background should cover the whole page irrespective of the screen size.

 ## Built With